docusign/native-ios-sdk/MigrationGuidev4.0.0.md

    } catch {
       completion(nil, error)
    }
 ```

 ### Deprecated Functionality:

-- Compose Envelope (UI Flow to create envelopes from scratch was removed)
+- Compose Envelope, UI Flow to create envelopes from scratch, has been fully deprecated.

 ```
 presentComposeEnvelopeControllerWithPresentingController
 ```

-- Non PDF File conversion
-  Creating *DSMEnvelopeDefinition* with documents that are non-PDF type will cause an error of type *invalidDocumentFormat*
+- Non-PDF File conversion: Creating `DSMEnvelopeDefinition` with documents that are non-PDF type will cause an error of type `invalidDocumentFormat`.

 ### Added Functionality:

-- New config to allow SDK to detect page rotation on documents and adjust it to ensure tags are rendered upright, default value is false.
-Set to true in case tags are showing rotated on documents.
+- New configuration to allow SDK to detect page rotation on documents and adjust it to ensure tags are rendered upright, default value is `false`.
+Set to `true` in case tags are showing rotated on documents.

 ```
 DSM_SETUP_ENABLE_OFFLINE_NORMALIZE_ROTATED_DOCUMENTS_KEY